WaterFutures/WaterBenchmarkHub/webpage/_benchmarks/network-Micropolis.md

 Micropolis is a virtual city designed to research critical infrastructure and be able to publish the results.

 The network consists of 1574 junctions, 1823 pipes, 2 reservoirs, 1 tank and 8 pumps.
+It contains a demand pattern for 1 week and 3 days.

 <img src="../static/benchmarks/network-micropolis/micropolis_plot.png" width="100%"/>